Robert Anderson (Union officer): Symbolism of the American flag

 The modern meaning of the American flag, according to Harold Holzer in 2007 and Adam Goodheart in 2011, was forged by Anderson's stand at Fort Sumter.
 Holzer states that New York City:

 responded with a "feast of the American flag."
-Eyewitnesses estimated that as many as 100,000 flags quickly went on display across the city.
+Eyewitnesses estimated that as many as 100,000 flags were quickly displayed across the city.
 To punctuate this feast of national colors, New York's graphic artists rushed out patriotic engravings and lithographs depicting avenging soldiers or gowned goddesses, bayonets upthrust, carrying "The Flag of Our Union" into future battles that, at the time, could only be imagined.
 Composers dedicated songs like "Our Country's Flag" to President Lincoln, and adorned their published sheet music with colorful images of resolute soldiers gripping the national banner.

-During the war, the flag was used throughout the North to symbolize American nationalism and the rejection of secessionism.
+During the war, the flag was used throughout the North to symbolize American nationalism and to reject secessionism.
 Goodheart explained that the flag was transformed into a sacred symbol of patriotism:

-Before that day, the flag had served mostly as a military ensign or a convenient marking of American territory ... and displayed on special occasions like the Fourth of July.
+Before that day, the flag had served mostly as a military ensign or a convenient marking of American territory, and displayed on special occasions like the Fourth of July.
 But in the weeks after Major Anderson's surprising stand, it became something different.
-Suddenly the Stars and Stripes flew ... from houses, from storefronts, from churches; above the village greens and college quads. ...
+Suddenly the Stars and Stripes flew... from houses, from storefronts, from churches; above the village greens and college quads. ...
 [T]hat old flag meant something new.
-The abstraction of the Union cause was transfigured into a physical thing: strips of cloth that millions of people would fight for, and many thousands die for.
+The abstraction of the Union cause was transfigured into a physical thing: strips of cloth that millions of people would fight for, and many thousands would die for.